Obstetric Medicine & Gynecology Internships in Arusha

 It’s important for medical interns to be prepared for a very different healthcare system than what you may be used to at home.
 Healthcare in Tanzania can be under-resourced and under-funded, and patients may endure conditions that would be considered rare or unacceptable in your own home country.
 For placements, interns will travel like a local, walking or taking public transport to their placement each day.

 Note that supervision on these internships is handled by a range of medical professionals.
 Interns must expect to work in a multidisciplinary team.
 Depending on your medical department and variations of your daily roster, this may include nursing teams, doctors, or other department heads.
 Such team members are in the best position to provide guidance, direction, and answer questions as it will pertain to current duties and responsibilities.
 Therefore, there is not one sole supervisor throughout, as interns interact with a range of local staff in various positions, deferring to their expertise and instruction.
 Outside of the placement supervision, interns additionally have access to support from the Program Director, who oversees placement allocation.
+This internship is conducted in English.
+However, you can expect that some patient interactions will be carried out in local languages.
+Local staff can debrief these sessions in English with you afterwards - just ensure that you ask.

 While you may encounter culture shock, it is important to remain professional and compassionate at all times.
 You’ll be encouraged to consider the local staff as valuable and knowledgeable resources and mentors.
 They’re in the best position to provide guidance and local context into the needs and challenges of the local community, and will be happy to support your learning experience throughout this internship abroad.